Hannah Haney, MPH

 Amy Riggio, BA

-Amy has recently joined our agency to perform the duties of invoicing, bookkeeping and human resources.
-A graduate of Westminster College with a BA in Public Relations, Amy comes to us with 15 years of finance experience including tax accounting, bookkeeping and human resources.
-Amy is also the bookkeeper for a local church and holds the position of Treasurer for the Mars Area Elementary School PTO.
+Amy is Keystone Wellness Programs’ financial person who assists the Executive Director and oversees invoicing, bookkeeping and human resources.
+A graduate of Westminster College with a BA in Public Relations, Amy comes to us with 16 years of finance experience including tax accounting, bookkeeping, and human resources.
+Amy also holds the position of Treasurer for a local community organization and volunteers her time as an executive board member of the Mars Area Elementary PTO.

 Keystone Wellness Programs Board of Directors and Advisory Board Members